B. Scott: Video blogging and LoveBScott.com

 In 2009, they created The B. Scott Show, a talk/variety-style internet show that ran concurrent to the original videoblog.
 Interview subjects included celebrities and important figures in the LGBT community.
 Interviews are conducted in Scott's home and broadcast on both the YouTube channel and the website.
 Celebrities interviewed have included Ne-Yo, Ashanti, Eva Marcille, LeToya Luckett of Destiny's Child, Mariah Carey, Jordin Sparks, and Chilli (of TLC).
 Scott's YouTube channel has led to recognition from numerous celebrities.
 Popular blogger Perez Hilton in 2007 named Scott his "Favorite New YouTuber".
 In addition, on June 19, 2009, Academy Award winner Jamie Foxx declared on his Sirius Satellite Radio channel "The Foxxhole", "I love B. Scott.
 [They're] very attractive.
 [They look] like a cross between Prince, Rosario Dawson and Lenny Kravitz."
 This unsolicited acclaim helped open B. Scott to a new level of recognition.

 Radio

 In April 2010, they premiered The B. Scott Show on Jamie Foxx's channel, The Foxxhole, on Sirius XM Satellite Radio.
 The premiere guest was former Destiny's Child member, Michelle Williams.
-The show was broadcast on Monday nights at 9PM ET on Sirius 106 and XM 149.
+The show was broadcast on Monday nights at 9 pm ET on Sirius 106 and XM 149.
 It was announced via Twitter that Scott would be discontinuing the radio show for personal reasons.

 Television

-In 2010, Scott appeared on The Tyra Banks Show as part of the "Ambush Stranger Makeovers segment" and Oxygen (TV channel)'s Hair Battle Spectacular as a guest judge.
-Prior to these appearances, Scott was a featured contributor to Extra.
-Scott was also featured in "Too Hot to Handle," a 2013 season 2 episode of Chef Roblé & Co. on Bravo.
+In 2010, Scott appeared on The Tyra Banks Show as part of the "Ambush Stranger Makeovers" segment and Oxygen's Hair Battle Spectacular as a guest judge.
+Prior to these appearances, Scott was a featured contributor to *Extra*.
+Scott was also featured in "Too Hot to Handle," a 2013 season 2 episode of *Chef Roblé & Co.* on Bravo.